tonethar/IGME-430-Spring-2021/core-skills/6-first-node-web-service.md

 - Now let's get the `/random-number` endpoint working
 - Try to figure it out on your own - here are some tips - we'll also walk through the entire process of getting this working on the video (linked above):
   - don't forget that you ned to reboot your server to see the code changes - by pressing **control-C** on your keyboard
-  - modify `getRandomNumberJSON()` so that it return a number between `0` and `max
+  - modify `getRandomNumberJSON()` so that it return a number between `0` and `max`
-    - don't worry about making it JSON yet
+    - don't worry about making the web server return JSON yet
   - now add an `else` statement to `onRequest`, and whenever the `path-name` is equal to `random-number`, call `getRandomNumberJSON()` and send that value back to the client in `response.write()`
     - and don't worry about the `max` parameter yet!
   - make the `content-type` `text/plain` for now\